Nyanyan/Egaroucid/web_resources/en/console/index.md

 ## Linux / MacOS

 Please build on your own.
-You can use cmake or g++.
+You can use cmake or g++ / clang.

 Please download source code here, then unzip it.